fiorenzo84/Portfolio/README.md

 # Portfolio - Florent Tuppo

-Bienvenue sur le repository de mon portfolio de développeur.
-Conçu pour présenter mes compétences, mon parcours et mes projets en utilisant React avec ViteJS.
+Welcome to the repository of my developer portfolio.
+Designed to showcase my skills, background, and projects using React with ViteJS.

-## 🛠 Technologies utilisées
+## 🛠 Technologies Used

-- **Framework principal** : `React`
+- **Main Framework** : `React`
 - **Bundler / Environment** : `ViteJS`
 - **Styling** : `Sass`
 - **Animations** :